Overview of GLP-1 and GLP-2 and Its Role in Obesity Management

 Long-term Weight Management and Sustainability

-Pharmacokinetics and Administration of Semaglutide
+Pharmacokinetics and Administration of GLP-1 and GLP-2

-Semaglutide targets GLP-1 receptors to help control appetite and weight.
+GLP-1 and GLP-2 targets GLP-1 receptors to help control appetite and weight.
 It’s important to understand how it works in the body and the best ways to administer it.

 Dosing and Method of Administration